jpsaha/MOTPold/index.md

 On the webpage of [Mathematics Teachers’ Association](https://www.mtai.org.in/), it has been announced that <span style="color: fuchsia"> **IOQM 2024 will be held at centers across India on Sunday, 8th September 2024.
 Further details will be published on the webpage of [Mathematics Teachers’ Association](https://www.mtai.org.in/) in the month of June 2024.**</span>

-<span style="color: green"> **IOQM 2024 will be held at centers across India on Sunday, 8th September 2024.
-Further details will be published in the month of June 2024.**</span> Please visit the webpage of [Mathematics Teachers’ Association](https://www.mtai.org.in/ for the relevant details.
+On the webpage of [Mathematics Teachers’ Association](https://www.mtai.org.in/), it has been announced that <span style="color: green"> **IOQM 2024 will be held at centers across India on Sunday, 8th September 2024.
+Further details will be published on the webpage of [Mathematics Teachers’ Association](https://www.mtai.org.in/) in the month of June 2024.**</span>

 <!--
 <i class="fas fa-phone-square"></i>